-On February 7, 2013, Gov. Chris Christie signed the New Jersey Casino Control Act into law, creating a regulatory framework for online gambling in the Garden State.
-Three weeks earlier, Christie had conditionally vetoed the legislation, asking for minor changes to the bill in order to garner his approval.
+On 26 February 2013, Gov. Chris Christie signed the New Jersey Casino Control Act into law, creating a regulatory framework for online gambling in the Garden State.
+Three weeks earlier, Christie had conditionally vetoed the legislation, asking for minor changes to the bill to garner his approval.
 The changes he recommended included a tax increase (on operators) from 10% to 15%, part of the proceeds going to compulsive gambling programs, and a 10-year sunset clause.
-The sunset clause dictates that the New Jersey Legislature – and Governor – will have to reauthorize the right for operators to offer online gaming in 10 years.
+The sunset clause dictates that the New Jersey legislature – and governor – will have to reauthorize the right for operators to offer online gaming in 10 years.
 The legislature amended the bill with Christie's changes, and the bill became law.

-Additional legal support came late in 2011, when the US Department of Justice announced the Wire Act only applied to sports betting.
+Additional legal support came late in 2011, when the U.S. Department of Justice announced that the Wire Act only applied to sports betting.
 This new interpretation of the Wire Act cleared the way for states to pursue intrastate online gaming without fear of federal prosecution.

 The bill tasked the New Jersey Division of Gaming Enforcement with creating standards for software and equipment used for Internet gaming.
-Casinos would be required to verify that players are physically located in New Jersey at every log-in.
+Casinos are required to verify that players are physically located in New Jersey.

-In May 2013, the Division of Gaming Enforcement announced proposed regulations for online gambling in the state of New Jersey.
-In the draft, an initial $400,000 Internet gaming permit fee would be required of the licensees as well as an annual license fee of $250,000.
-There was a 60-day comment period for the proposed regulations and final adoption will follow a review and response to comments.
+In May 2013, the Division of Gaming Enforcement announced proposed regulations for online gambling.
+In the draft, an initial $400,000 internet gaming permit fee would be required of the licensees, as well as an annual license fee of $250,000.

-In June 2013, the New Jersey Division of Gaming Enforcement wrote to the 12 land-based casinos in Atlantic City, telling them that they would be given until June 30 to arrange supplier deals to provide online gaming.
-In the time following the deadline, regulators would examine and review the qualifications and backgrounds of the companies partnering with the Atlantic City casinos.
+In June 2013, the New Jersey Division of Gaming Enforcement wrote to the 12 land-based casinos in Atlantic City, telling them they would be given until 30 June to arrange supplier deals to provide online gaming.
+After the deadline, regulators would examine and review the qualifications and backgrounds of the companies partnering with the Atlantic City casinos.